RachaelBryant/Phase_3_project/README.md

 ## Hypertuning

 Three types of models were used for hypertuning, Logistic Regression, K-Nearest Neighbors, and Random Forest.
 The Random Forest was still the highest model after hypertuning as it was before hypertuning as depicted in the model comparison figure below.
-Only the K-Nearest Neighbor model showed improvement from the basemodel however, it can be noted that the basemodel for Random orest at 95% is already high.
+Only the K-Nearest Neighbor model showed improvement from the basemodel however, it can be noted that the basemodel for Random forest at 95% is already high.

 ![image](https://user-images.githubusercontent.com/65221687/196063506-f27bfa0a-00e3-48ff-ae2f-dd3a143e4622.png)
 ![image](https://user-images.githubusercontent.com/65221687/196063088-bd17723b-aae3-4fd7-8207-95824cdeb4d3.png)